April 15: Annual Spring Gathering

 April 20, 6:30pm: Reclaiming Democracy in the Palmetto State, Hughes Main Library, 25 Heritage Green Place.
 Join us for a voter education program “Why don’t more people run for political office?”
 Moderator, Professor Liz Smith; speakers are Rep. Chandra Dillard and Water Commissioner Deb Sofield, John Crangle, the Progressive Network’s director of government relations, and the League of Women Voters.
 Free and open to the public.
 There will be tables set up for “action”: draft legislation for an independent commission to draw district lines, voter registration, draft ethics legislation on dark money, how to be a rapid advocacy responder, and a chance for each participate to answer the question,” Why don’t you run for political office”?
 We will report on the results at the end of the program.
 For details, email email@example.com or firstname.lastname@example.org.

 Sundays, 10am: Piedmont Humanists meet at 3620 Pelham Road, Earth Fare Plaza.
 There is a speaker or video each week.

-March 1, noon: Rock Hill Progressive Network Chapter monthly meeting (1st Wednesday) at Sila Thai Restaurant, 979 Anderson Rd.
+April 5, noon: Rock Hill Progressive Network Chapter monthly meeting (1st Wednesday) at Taqueria el Manhattan, Cherry Road.
 Anyone is welcome to eat lunch or just sit with us.
 Although we are named Rock Hill, we encompass Lancaster, Chester, all of York counties and the surrounding area.